Blueming12321/Blueming12321.github.io/project.md

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

-## My Project
+## Features and Performance Speed of Central Processing Units

-I applied machine learning techniques to investigate...
+I applied machine learning techniques to investigate the features of a central processing unit (CPU) and which feature affects the CPU performance the most.
 Below is my report.

 ***

 ## Introduction

-Here is a summary description of the topic.
-Here is the problem.
-This is why the problem is important.

-There is some dataset that we can use to help solve this problem.
-This allows a machine learning approach.
-This is how I will solve the problem using supervised/unsupervised/reinforcement/etc. machine learning.

-We did this to solve the problem.
-We concluded that...
+Central Processing Units are really important and are the primary components of a computer that is responsible for executing instructions and performing calculations.
+The first central processing unit is developed in

 ## Data